clairew/Codepath-Submission/README.md

 Describe any challenges encountered while building the app.

 1. When building the app, sometimes I encountered the Thread 1 SIGBART error.
 I was able to trouble shoot the problem by reading the stack trace and also looking up what the SIGBART error is.
+2. Figuring out which libraries and methods to use for the optional stories.

 ## License